-Many state legislatures over the last decade or so have been on a mission to become more friendly as to estate and trust laws.
-These changes have included, among others, the extension of the rule against perpetuities safe harbor from 90 years to either 360 years or longer, or a total termination of the rule (which effectively extends the number of years a trust may continue to exist), the ability to effectively utilize self-settled trusts, and the ability to more easily modify otherwise irrevocable trusts.
+Many state legislatures over the last decade or so have been on a mission to modify state laws to become more friendly as to estate and trust laws.
+These changes have included, among others, the extension of the rule against perpetuities safe harbor from 90 years to either 360 years or longer, or a total termination of the rule (which effectively extends the number of years a trust may continue to exist), the ability to effectively utilize self-settled trusts and the ability to more easily modify otherwise irrevocable trusts.

 Now a special Trust Code Revision Committee of the Fiduciary Law Section of the Georgia Bar Association (Committee) has proposed its first set of changes to the Georgia Trust Code since the last major revision in 2010.
 The Committee’s first set of changes went before the Georgia legislature in January 2017, and they have been progressing as expected through the legislative process.
-Assuming that the proposed legislation is eventually enacted during this 2017 legislative session, the proposed legislation will most likely become the new law as of July 1, 2017.
+May 2017 Update: Due to unforseen and unrelated political issues during the 2017 legislative session, the proposed legislation will most likely not become the new law until July 1, 2018.

-The Committee is made up of ten members.
-I am proud to be a member and assist in this important project for both the Bar Association and the residents of Georgia.
-While all of the Committee members have been doing an exceptional and selfless job, special kudos go out to our Committee Chair, Nick Djuric, who has been doing an incredible job on both the Committee’s work and in helping usher our proposed legislation through the Georgia legislative process.
+The Committee is made up of 10 members, and I am proud to be a member and assist in this important project for both the Bar Association and the residents of Georgia.
+While all of the Committee members have been doing an exceptional and selfless job, special kudos go out to our our Committee Chair, Nick Djuric, who has been doing an incredible job on both the Committee’s work and in helping usher our proposed legislation through the Georgia legislative process.

 This first set of legislative proposals before the GA Legislature includes the extension of the safe harbor rule against perpetuities from 90 years to 360 years (HR122, which can be found at: http://www.legis.ga.gov/legislation/en-US/Display/20172018/HB/122) and the ability to more easily change otherwise irrevocable trusts (HR121, which can be found at: http://www.legis.ga.gov/legislation/en-US/Display/20172018/HB/121).